dale-de/Flight_Reservation_System_FRS/README.md

 ### Installing

+No installations are needed.
-Debug the project with the run button.
+If you use Visual Studio, Debug the project with the run button.
+If you just want to run the program, open the Flight_Reservation.exe file.

 The Console should now open and load the data that is saved in in the .txt files.

 ## Deployment